Correcting for finite statistics effects in a quantum steering experiment: Supplemental Material: Correcting for finite statistics effects in a quantum steering experiment

 Here, the only difference between ASR and the standard formulation of SR is the definition of $\tilde{F}_{a|x}$.
 We are restricting $\tilde{F}_{a|x}$ to be equal to Bob's settings $B_{b|y}$ multiplied by some real constant $\alpha_{x y}^{a b}$.
 This means the semidefinite program no longer optimises over the set of Hermitian matrices $\{F_{a|x}\}_{a,x}$, but rather over the set of real coefficients $\{\alpha_{x y}^{a b}\}_{a,b,x,y}$.

-Finally, we can rewrite the ASR in the form it appears in the main text (Eq. \ref{ASR_good}) by substituting in the definition of $\tilde{F}_{a|x}$:
+Finally, we can rewrite the ASR in the form it appears in the main text by substituting in the definition of $\tilde{F}_{a|x}$:

 We note that we place no conditions on the values of the real coefficients, which constitute the variables maximised over in the SDP.
 As long as the constraint that the Hermitian operators $\tilde{F}_{a|x}$ are positive, we still satisfy the necessary conditions of the SDP.
-Importantly, we must also ensure the joint probability distribution $\{\operatorname{p}(a,b|x,y)\}_{a,b,x,y}$ satisfies three principles: non-negativity, non-signalling and normalisation.
-See Supp.
-Mat.~\ref{SDP_supp_mat} for details on our method to satisfy the non-signalling requirement.
+Importantly, we must also ensure the joint probability distribution $\{\operatorname{p}(a,b|x,y)\}_{a,b,x,y}$ satisfies three principles: non-negativity, non-signaling and normalisation.
+See supplementary material~\ref{SDP_supp_mat} for details on our method to satisfy the non-signaling requirement.